 Yes, you can.
 Many of our clients have come to us already having retained another attorney.
 The process is simple and painless for you.
 If you decide to retain our services instead of another, once the appropriate document is signed, we will do all the legal work necessary to switch your attorney.

-We handle a variety of different cases, including but not limited to Personal Injury, other General Litigation, General Commercial Litigation, Criminal Defense, Probate, Wills, Trust & Estate, Commercial Transactions, and Real Estate Transactions and Leasing.
+We handle a variety of different cases, including but not limited to Personal Injury, General Litigation, Traffic Law, DWI/DUI Defense, General Commercial Litigation, Criminal Defense, Probate, Wills, Trust & Estate, Commercial Transactions, and Real Estate Transactions and Leasing.
 If you are unsure whether your case falls within these parameters, please call us.

 All personal injury is no recovery, no fee.
 Upon winning the case, I work off of a one-thirds contingency fee.
 Litigation other than personal injury is charged by an hourly rate, the amount of which depends upon the type of case and the complexity of the matter.
 Feel free to contact us to get an estimated quote.